Trial API: TensorFlow Keras Fashion MNIST Tutorial¶

 The last two methods we need to define are

 build_validation_data_loader.
 Determined uses these methods to load the training and validation datasets, respectively.

 Determined supports three ways of loading data into a

-tf.keras model: as a tf.keras.utils.Sequence, a tf.data.Dataset, or NumPy arrays.
-Because the training dataset is small, the Fashion MNIST model represents the data using NumPy arrays.
+tf.keras model: as a tf.keras.utils.Sequence, a tf.data.Dataset, or as a pair of NumPy arrays.
+Because the dataset is small, the Fashion MNIST model represents the data using NumPy arrays.

 def build_training_data_loader(self): train_images, train_labels = data.load_training_data() train_images = train_images / 255.0 return train_images, train_labels